heliosproj/HeliOS/README.md

 * 0.2.2 - Additional function calls, minor fixes and documentation enhancements
 * 0.2.1 - The first official release
 # Contributing
 To contribute, create a pull request with your changes.
-Please fork from the **develop** branch only as **master** is kept even with the current release.
+Please fork from the **develop** branch only, as **master** is kept even with the current release.
 # Copyright & License
 HeliOS Copyright (C) 2020-2022 Manny Peterson